Medicine Park Attractions

 event.
-In early November the creek is stocked with trout by the Oklahoma Department of Wildlife Conservation offering > great trout fishing throughout the winter months.
-There is good fishing for bass and other types of fish all year round. > > The Old Plantation: The Old Plantation the most imposing structure in Medicine Park.
-On the National Register of > Historic Places.
-Built in 1909 began as the Medicine Park Hotel (nicknamed The Outside Inn) then the Grand Hotel in the > 1920s.
-In the 1960 under Rex and Ruby Leath (Grandma) it was renamed the Old Plantation.
-Restored in 2007. > > Veterans Monument: Granite marker in Jack Laughter Park
+In early November the creek is stocked with trout by the Oklahoma Department of Wildlife Conservation offering great trout fishing throughout the winter months.
+There is good fishing for bass and other types of fish all year round.

+The Old Plantation: The Old Plantation, the most imposing structure in Medicine Park is on the National Register of Historic Places.
+Built in 1909 began as the Medicine Park Hotel (nicknamed The Outside Inn) then the Grand Hotel in the 1920s.
+In the 1960 under Rex and Ruby Leath (Grandma) it was renamed the Old Plantation building was restored in 2007.

+Veterans Monument: Granite marker in Jack Laughter Park

 Sanders House: Oldest residental structure in Medicine Park built in 1908.